ChaosCodes/ProPETL/README.md

 ## Reproducing the Experiments

 ### Encoder-Only (RoBERTa) Experiments
-Navigate to the RoBERTa directory, install the requirements, and then run the model using the provided scripts.
+Navigate to the propelt-roberta  directory, install the requirements, and then run the model using the provided scripts.
 These scripts are prepared to reproduce the experiments mentioned in Table 1 of our paper.

 ```bash
 cd roberta_directory